LlamaFlowJs/LlamaFlowJs/README.md

 ## Contributing:

-We are in the very early days of LlamaFlow.
+We are in the very early days of llamaflowjs.
 If you’re interested in hacking on it with us check out our [contributing guide](/CONTRIBUTING.md)

 ## Bugs?
 Questions?

-Please join our Discord! https://discord.com/invite/llamaflow
+Please join our Discord! https://discord.com/invite/llamaflowjs